The world doesn’t just have nations with official passport stamps. There are dozens of stateless nations fighting for independence.

 Tibet is just one of half a dozen territories brutally controlled by the Chinese.
-In the far Northwest you’ll find the Uyghur people, some 10million of them fighting for independence.
-The old Silk Road town of Kashgar provides a fascinating insight into their tradition and the Chinese tactics.
-On one hand it’s adorably unique; locals travel by donkey carts, markets sell thousands of sheep, eyeballs are a local delicacy, and there’s a distinct desert look to the people.
-However, half the town blazes under fairy lights, shopping centers are replacing wooden stalls, and the ethnic Chinese get paid to go live there.
+In the far Northwest, you’ll find the Uyghur people, some 10million of them fighting for independence.
+The old Silk Road town of Kashgar provides a fascinating insight into their tradition and Chinese tactics.
+On the one hand, it’s adorably unique; locals travel by donkey carts, markets sell thousands of sheep, eyeballs are a local delicacy, and there’s a distinct desert look to the people.
+However, half the town blazes under fairy lights, shopping centers replace wooden stalls, and the ethnic Chinese get paid to go live there.

-Best experienced: A three week hiking trail runs the length of the country with home stays in villages along the way.
+Best experienced: A three-week hiking trail runs the country’s length with homestays in villages along the way.

 Abkhazia recently declared their independence from Georgia.
 It uses its own currency, language, and customs.
 However, only Russia and three other countries recognize Abkhazia as a nation.
 That makes the locals very welcoming to anyone supporting their cause.
-A stunning three week hiking trail runs through the mountains and the whole length of the nation, allowing you to make a slow rural journey through fascinating villages of homemade schnapps, old women in flowery dresses and a naturally socialist culture.
-Spend the night at cute home stays to really soak up the local flavors.
+A stunning three-week hiking trail runs through the mountains and the whole nation’s whole length, allowing you to make a slow rural journey through fascinating villages of homemade schnapps, old women in flowery dresses, and a naturally socialist culture.
+Spend the night at cute homestays to really soak up the local flavors.

-When the colonial conquerers divided Africa they paid no respect to traditional tribal boundaries and history.
+When the colonial conquerors divided Africa, they paid no respect to traditional tribal boundaries and history.
 Rather than use geographical features, the continent was separated using rulers, with straight lines covering the map.
 Unsurprisingly, this split ethnic groups.
 There are some 35million Yoruba people across Southwestern Nigeria, Benin, and Togo.
-Travel here and it’s impossible to miss their distinct culture, including the ridiculously fast drumming and dancing that accompanies almost every evening.
-The Yoruba are friendlier than most in West Africa and it’s much safer traveling here than the rest of Nigeria.
+Travel here, and it’s impossible to miss their distinct culture, including the ridiculously fast drumming and dancing that accompanies almost every evening.
+The Yoruba are friendlier than most in West Africa, and it’s much safer traveling here than the rest of Nigeria.